JoelMichaelRutter/wax_crate_MS5/README.md

 In the heading, there is a link **(1)** to take the admin back to shop (in case they click the wrong link).

-Once accessed, the form uses the ID of the record that was selected to locate it in the database and then instantiates a record form with the instance of the record that has been located in the database.
+Once accessed, the form uses the ID of the record that was selected to locate it in the database and then instantiates a record form with the instance of the record that has been in the database.
 This then populates the form with the current records details so that the admin can amend them more easily **(2)**.
 You will notice **(3 & 4)** that any relevantly applied Summernote styling is also carried across from the existing data **(4)**.

 Finally, there is a button at the bottom of the form to update the record.
 Once clicked, provided that the form is valid, the details of that database entry are overwritten with the new data and the admin is redirected back to the records page and a success message is displayed.